halkyon/packer-web/README.md

 ## Introduction

 Using [packer.io](https://packer.io), build and provision a [Vagrant](https://www.vagrantup.com/) box capable of running a LAMP stack application.

-Currently this puts a copy of [SilverStripe](http://www.silverstripe.org) into the `/var/www` webroot with some fake data for testing.
+This also puts a copy of [SilverStripe](http://www.silverstripe.org) into the `/var/www` webroot on each box with some fake pages for testing.

+## Boxes

+### virtualbox-web-debian6-php53

+ * Debian 6 "squeeze"
+ * MariaDB 10
+ * Apache 2.2.16
+ * Latest PHP 5.3 (dotdeb) w/ extensions: apc, curl, gd, imagick, ldap, mcrypt, mysqlnd, sqlite, tidy

+### virtualbox-web-debian7-php54

+ * Debian 7 "wheezy"
+ * MariaDB 10
+ * Apache 2.2.22
+ * Latest PHP 5.4 (dotdeb) w/ extensions: apcu, curl, gd, imagick, ldap, mcrypt, mysqlnd, sqlite, tidy, zendopcache

+### virtualbox-web-debian7-php55

+ * Debian 7 "wheezy"
+ * MariaDB 10
+ * Apache 2.2.22
+ * Latest PHP 5.5 (dotdeb) w/ extensions: apcu, curl, gd, imagick, ldap, mcrypt, mysqlnd, sqlite, tidy

+### virtualbox-web-debian8-php56

+ * Debian 8 "jessie"
+ * MariaDB 10
+ * Apache 2.4.10
+ * PHP 5.6.6 w/ extensions: apcu, curl, gd, imagick, ldap, mcrypt, mysqlnd, sqlite, tidy

+### virtualbox-web-debian8-hhvm

+ * Debian 8 "jessie"
+ * MariaDB 10
+ * nginx 1.6.2
+ * HHVM 3.6 LTS

 ## Usage

-A number of builders are included in `build.json` for various versions of PHP, as well as HHVM.
-To build a PHP 5.6 box, for example, specify that builder name in the `only` argument:
+### Building

+Build a specific box:

-	packer build -only="virtualbox-web-debian8-php56" build.json
+	packer build -only="virtualbox-web-debian7-php54" build.json

-You can also build multiple boxes at once, either by specifying specific builder names in the `only`
-argument:
+Build multiple boxes at once:

 	packer build -only="virtualbox-web-debian8-php56,virtualbox-web-debian8-hhvm" build.json

-or leaving out the `only` argument, which builds everything:
+Build everything by leaving out the `only` argument:

 	packer build build.json

+### Benchmarking

+A `test.sh` script is provided which, when run, will go through each `vagrant.box` output artifact, start the box and run some `siege` benchmarks on each box.
+Each box is allocated 2 virtual CPU cores and 2GB of RAM.

+This is useful for testing raw application performance on different versions of PHP.

+The results (in CSV format) will be placed into a `test-results/` directory.